Pranavs05/Liveness-Verifier/README.md

 Example, for a Firewall the input will be two files firewall.txt which has the rules table and atomic proposition txt:

-**Please follow the below format with spacing for the files
+Follow the below format with spacing for the network table and property files

 Firewall.txt --->
 ```